Tuesday, July 29, 2025

 A) Market situation if one appraises secondary reactions not bound by the three weeks and 1/3 retracement dogma.

-So, now the primary and secondary trends are bullish.
+Therefore, the primary and secondary trends remain bullish.

 Sincerely,